HPC-TUE/supercomputing.tue.nl/docs/blog/posts/events/2025/autumn_hpc_school.md

 Secure your spot today and be part of a transformative experience that will enhance your research and career potential in the field of supercomputing.

+## Practical Information

+- No prior knowledge required. _We highly **recommend** to follow the Primer sessions if you're new user to HPC!_
+- Ensure to bring your laptop
+- Lunch is included for all sessions
+- The event is **_in-person_** on the TU/e Campus.
+No (live) streams will be available

 ## Contact Information

 For questions or feedback about the HPC school, including reservations, email us at